pinfinity/pinfinity_co/website/_content/page.md

 	<div class="section boxa">
 		<h3 class="header light">Learning is more than just reading.</h3>
 		<p class="content">
-		It's easy remember what you need to know when you can put your finger on it.
+		It's easy to remember what you need to know when you can put your finger on it.
 Our multi-touch eBooks make learning fun and more memorable.
 		</p>
 	</div>
 	<div class="section boxb video-box">